blake122096/ticket-lifecycle/README.md

 </p>

 <p>
-Let's say in another example a ticket is created saying that the Adobe software update is broken in the accounting department.
-John picks up the ticket and reads through it.
-The ticket is a bit vague and doesn't specify whether this issue affects the entire department or whether just a few users are affected.
-We also don't know if the update is due to a faulty patch or Adobe itself.
-It's best to call the customer up in these cases and verify some details before working through the ticket.
-However, in this case we'll assume that only a few users were affected.
-In this case, we set the SLA to Sev-C as it has minor impact on the business as a whole and can respond to the user to try restarting the computers and see if it works.
-If this actions resolves the problem, we can then close the ticket.
+Imagine a new ticket arrives stating that the Adobe software update is not working correctly in the accounting department.
+John Doe picks up the ticket and notices that the information provided is incomplete.
+It's unclear how many users are affected and what the root cause of the problem is.

+    In such situations, it's best practice to gather more information from the user, perhaps through a phone call or email.
+For this simulation, let's assume that after further investigation, John determines that only a few users are affected.
+Since the issue has a minor impact on the business, he sets the SLA to "Sev-C" and suggests restarting the affected computers as a first step.
+If this resolves the problem, he can then close the ticket.

 </p>
 <img src="https://github.com/user-attachments/assets/da3366f6-87ed-4851-88d4-c0113db6ced8" height="80%" width="80%" alt="closed 2nd ticket"/>
 <br />

 <p>
-Now for one final example, let's say the CFO of a company is unable to turn on his laptop.
-This can be quite serious if the CFO is unable to access critical documents for the business.
-However the issue may not be as bad as it seems depending on how fast the laptop can be fixed for eg. bad battery (easy fix) vs failed inverter (harder fix).
-Let's set the priority level to emergency for now and say we may change this once we get more information.
+Imagine a critical scenario: the CFO's laptop won't turn on.
+This could have a significant impact on business operations if the CFO cannot access important files.
+However, the severity of the issue depends on the underlying cause.
+A simple battery replacement is a quick fix, while a failed inverter might require more extensive repairs.

+ To reflect the potential urgency, set the initial priority level to "Emergency."
+This highlights the importance of the issue and ensures it receives immediate attention.
+Once you gather more information about the cause of the malfunction, you can adjust the priority level accordingly.
 </p>
 <br />